 The files in your computer work just like the paper documents you keep at home.
 For instance, if you store all of your tax records in clearly marked files within a single cabinet, you can quickly and easily locate information.
 However, suppose some of your documents were to get separated from the rest; it can be a much longer and more frustrating process to find what you need.

 Within your computer's hard drive, that kind of separation is called fragmentation, and it's what causes your computer to slow down over time.
 Disk defragmentation software applications, or defragmenters, act like professional organizers.
 They sort your digital files, so your computer doesn't have to work as hard to find it.
-Read on to find out more, and check out our learning center articles on disk defragmentation software.

 Best Storage Optimization